FAQ MILANO CORTINA 2026 OLYMPICS

 It will not be possible to watch the races from the ski slopes.
 Between January 25 and 30, the Prefecture will carry out a clearance of areas within the security perimeter, these areas will consequently be closed to free movement until the conclusion of the competitions (February 22, 2026).

-During the Olympic Games, circulation will be permitted within Livigno, except for two red zones:
+During the Olympic Games, circulation will be permitted within Livigno, except for two zones VIOLA - ZONA T:

 > Via Saroch, around Carosello 3000.